criteo/tf-yarn/README.md

         tf.estimator.EvalSpec(eval_input_fn)
 ```

-The experiment can be scheduled on YARN using the `run_on_yarn` function which
+An experiment can be scheduled on YARN using the `run_on_yarn` function which
 takes two required arguments: an `experiment_fn`, and a dictionary specifying
 how much resources to allocate for each of the distributed TensorFlow task
 types.
-The dataset in `examples/linear_classifier_experiment.py` is tiny and
-does not need multi-node training.
-Therefore, it can be scheduled using just
+The example uses the [Wine Quality][wine-quality] dataset from UCI ML
+repository.
+With just under 5000 training instances available, there is no need
+for multi-node training, meaning that a `"chief"` task complemented by an
-the `"chief"` and `"evaluator"` tasks.
-Each task will be executed in its own
+`"evaluator"` would manage just fine.
+Note that each task will be executed
-container.
+in its own YARN container.

 ```python
 from tf_yarn import run_on_yarn, TaskSpec